News all news

 Proposition 57: CDCR’s New Credit and Early Parole Regulations

-CDCR has announced new rules that will grant many prisoners additional good conduct and programming credits and allow some nonviolent prisoners serving determinate sentences to be considered for early parole.
+CDCR new rules that will grant many prisoners additional good conduct and programming credits and allow some nonviolent prisoners serving determinate sentences to be considered for early parole.
 The rules are in effect on an emergency basis while the CDCR undergoes a formal rule-making process to enact the rules on a permanent basis.
-More information about the regulations and how to submit public comments are in this Proposition 57 information letter (updated 7/19/2017).
-The text of the regulations and additional information is available on the CDCR website.
+More information about the regulations and how to submit public comments are in this Proposition 57 information letter (updated 3/9/2018 with an addendum dated 2/6/2018).
+The text of the regulations and additional information are available on the CDCR website.

 US-European Criminal Justice Program Going Strong